peter-bread/git-ssh-management/README.md

 # git ssh management

+***I am currently working on a CLI tool to manage this along with some additonal functionality.***

+It is private right now but will be going public soon.

+---

 How to manage multiple GitHub accounts with ssh on one machine.

 > **Note:** This is an updated solution.